IPv6-mPvD/pvdd/src/README.md

-# pvdid library
+# pvd library

 A native (aka C) library is provided intended to make it easier for native application to manipulate/discover PvD related information.
-It is a light wrapper on the pvdid-daemon connection and messages formatting as described in the top-level README.md.
+It is a light wrapper on the pvdd daemon connection and messages formatting as described in the top-level README.md.

 The library also encapsulates some direct calls to the kernel (via _setsockopt_/